golang-continuous-integration

 Modes:

 - Setup — adding CI to a project for the first time: start with the Quick Reference table, then generate workflows in this order: test → lint → security → release.
-Always check latest action versions before writing YAML.
+Prefer the latest stable major version for each GitHub Action.

 - Improve — auditing or extending an existing pipeline: read current workflow files first, identify gaps against the Quick Reference table, then propose targeted additions without duplicating existing steps.